I am a doctor, a GP.

 I became increasingly overwhelmed.
 I wasn’t sleeping.
 I lost weight.
 I started withdrawing from my friends and family.

 I reached a tipping point.
-I had to stop.
-I had to decompress.
 I needed help.

 A few months on, and I have recovered.
 It has been a difficult journey, yet I have learnt so much.